USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `NLAYS_PHOTDIAG [default: 0]` <a id=NLAYS_PHOTDIAG></a>
 **>>COMMENT<<** Needs description
 -   `CTM_PHOTDIAG [default: False]`<a id=CTM_PHOTDIAG></a>
-    Output in-line photolysis rates and associated data to diagnostic netCDF output files.
+    Output inline photolysis rates and associated data to diagnostic netCDF output files.
 The file CTM_RJ_1 contains gridded photolysis rates for O3 (JO3O1D) and NO2 (JNO2) that include both clear-sky and cloud effects, total downward irradiance at the surface (ETOT_SFC_W), aerosol optical depth (TAU_AERO_W), total optical depth (TAU_TOT_W), optical depth of ozone above the model domain (TAUO3_TOP_W), Rayleigh optical depth above the model domain (TAU_RAY_W), and surface albedo (ALBEDO_W).
 The file CTM_RJ_2 contains gridded photolysis rates for all other photolysis reactions in the selected chemical mechanism.
 Set to Y to turn on; comment out or set to N to turn off. **>>COMMENT<<** Bill needs to update this.
 CMAQv5.3 has a CTM_RJ_3 file.
 -   `CTM_SSEMDIAG [default: False]`<a id=CTM_SSEMDIAG></a>
     Output the calculated sea salt emissions to a diagnostic netCDF output file (CTM_SSEMIS_1).
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_DUSTEM_DIAG [default: False]`<a id=CTM_DUSTEM_DIAG></a>
-    Output the in-line dust emissions to a diagnostic netCDF output file (CTM_DUST_EMIS_1).
+    Output the online dust emissions to a diagnostic netCDF output file (CTM_DUST_EMIS_1).
 The diagnostic file includes not only the total dust emissions, but also dust emissions by land use category and dust model parameters, such as gridded erodible land use fractions.
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_DEPV_FILE [default: False]`<a id=CTM_DEPV_FILE></a>
-    Output an hourly diagnostic file (CTM_DEPV_DIAG) for the in-line deposition velocity calculations.
+    Output an hourly diagnostic file (CTM_DEPV_DIAG) for the inline deposition velocity calculations.
 If CTM_ILDEPV is set to N this variable is ignored.
 Set to Y to turn on; comment out or set to N to turn off. **>>COMMENT<<**  Consider renaming this variable to CTM_DEPV_DIAG.
 -   `VDIFF_DIAG_FILE [default: N]`<a id=VDIFF_DIAG_FILE></a>
     Output a diffusion and aero gravitational sedimentation diagnostic file.
 Set to Y to turn on; comment out or set to N to turn off. **>>COMMENT<<**  Consider renaming this variable to CTM_VDIFF_DIAG.
 -   `LTNGDIAG [default: False]`<a id=LTNGDIAG></a>